benjamin-recht/benjamin-recht.github.io/_posts/2020-07-14-there-are-none.md

 The open loop system here is unstable, having two eigenvalues at $1$.
 We can stabilize the system only by modifying the second state.
 The state disturbance is aligned along the $[1;1]$ direction, and the state cost only penalizes states aligned with this disturbance.
 So the goal is simply to remove as much signal as possible in the $[1;1]$ direction without using too much control authority.
 We only are able to measure the first component of the state, and this measurement is corrupted by Gaussian noise.

 What does the optimal policy look like?
 Perhaps unsurprisingly, it focuses all of its energy on ensuring that there is little state signal along the disturbance direction.
-The optimal $K$ and $L$ matrices are indeed colinear with the disturbance direction:
+The optimal $K$ and $L$ matrices are

 $$
 	K = \begin{bmatrix} 5 & 5 \end{bmatrix}\,,~~~L=\begin{bmatrix} d\\ d \end{bmatrix}\,,~~~d:=2+\sqrt{4+\sigma^{-2}}\,.